youtubechannel0804/spring-math-operation/README.md

 # spring-math-operation

-used Gradle, istead of maven.
+used Gradle, instead of maven.